RyTang/Game-Development/Moley/README.md

 Hi, welcome to the Moley Project.
 Under this all are all different aspects of the game that I thought was worth mentioning.
 Feel free to go through any of the parts of the project you might be interested in.

+Moley is an Android (currently) spelunky-esh game, if you're familiar with the concept of Spelunky then you aren't too far off in imagining how it's like except with some twists.
+It's a duo-project, where it's currently split into visual and etc.

 <p align="center">

 <img src="https://github.com/RyTang/Game-Development/blob/main/Moley/Images/InGame.JPG" width="700" height="350"/>